 News and Information

-Join us for Autism Speaks new Technology and Autism Webinar Series!
-Each webinar will focus on a technology topic presented by experts and will be targeted toward a family-friendly audience.
+Autism Speaks will periodically host webinars focused on a technology topic presented by experts and will be targeted toward a family-friendly audience.
 Each webinar will allow time for question and answer sessions.
 Webinars will be recorded and available for later viewing.

 The series is free and open to all!
 Stay tuned to hear about our next Technology Central webinar.
 Here is a list of our 3 previous webinars: